 Some anti-virus software has parental controls built in, but generally, it is not very good and you are better off using separate products.

-Windows computers do have Windows Defender built in, which is better than nothing, and may well be sufficient for the savvy or safe user who never clicks on dodgy links, never visits porn sites or downloads pirate software etc. But for anyone else, you need something better.
+Windows computers do have Windows Defender built in, which is better than nothing, and may well be sufficient for the savvy or safe user who never clicks on dodgy links, always checks URL’s and SSL certificates, never visits porn sites or downloads pirate software or movies etc. But for anyone else, you need something better.

 There are some of the most popular free products available from trustworthy brands.
-Bear in mind that the FREE versions are limited, and may not be much better than Windows Defender, so for the best protection you do need to use a premium product.
+Bear in mind that the FREE versions are limited in functionality and features, and may not be much better than Windows Defender, so for the best protection you do need to use a premium product.

 For your mobile devices, just search for the names in the Apple or Android store.

-If you are happy to pay for your protection and security product, then there are so many choices out there from excellent to terrible.
-I personally recommend the premium edition of BitDefender, which is a full cyber-security suite and has consistently been the #1 in the industry and is what I use on all my devices, previous to that I used Kaspersky, which is also a good product.
-If you have multiple devices in your household, then the BitDefender family pack is a great deal to protect them all, there is also a mobile version.
-The other very handy thing with BitDefender is that you can monitor and manage all your devices from the website, and apply new rules and filters etc.
+If you want maximum protection and are happy to pay for your protection and security product, then there are so many choices out there from excellent to terrible.
+I personally recommend the premium edition of BitDefender Internet Security, which is a full internet security suite and has consistently been the #1 in the industry and is what I use on all my devices, previous to that I used Kaspersky, which is also a good product.
+If you have multiple devices in your household, then the BitDefender family pack is a great deal as it allows you to install on unlimited devices, there is also a mobile version.
+The other very handy thing about BitDefender is that you can monitor and manage all your devices from the website, and apply new rules and filters etc.

 I suggest avoiding random brands you have never heard of or which you get spam emails about, as these are quite likely malware themselves or next to useless products.